 As video mystery shopping becomes easier and more popular, companies should understand there are legal issues that should be considered when planning and conducting these video audits.

 In a one-party state, the recording party is not legally required to notify the other party about being recorded.
 That is, only “one party” needs to know the recording is taking place.
-In two-party states, both parties need to be informed of and consent to being recorded.
+In two-party states, both parties need to be informed and consent to be recorded.

 As of 2012, there are currently twelve states that require that each involved party be notified — and consent to — being recorded.

-The remaining 38 states require that only one person to be notified of the recording process.
+The remaining 38 states require that only one person to be notified of the recording process, and that can be the caller or recorder.

 Organizations that are interested in reaping the benefits of a video mystery shopping audit are encouraged to do so through a reputable mystery shopping agency.
 A reputable video mystery shopping agency will be aware of the rules and regulations within each state and take care to properly adhere to all state laws.